Logo Voyage

 Although you may see locals gathering to protest about a cause you are passionate about, as a visitor, the general rule to follow would be to stay away from such gatherings, or if you are caught up in one, to leave as quickly as possible.
 Mass protests are very volatile situations that can potentially escalate into a riot, something that you almost certainly do not want to get involved in.

 As a foreigner, you are less well equipped to anticipate the developments, and if you get arrested you don't have the contacts and the familiarity with the legal system you might need to deal with the situation.
 Some countries have laws that specifically prohibit foreigners from participating in protests, so just because it is legal for the locals does not mean it is legal for you.
 It is also entirely possible that authorities want to use you as a political pawn or make an example of you.
-Last but not least, being seen as a foreigner who meddles in domestic issues can make people angry at you — sometimes even those who share your views.
+Last but not least, being seen as a foreigner who meddles in domestic issues can make locals angry with you — sometimes even if they share your views.
 In the European Union there is an emerging "European" citizenry and protests organised by pan-European groups frequently occur in Brussels and Strasbourg.
 However, you'll still face local police and local laws while there – and they may not speak English or particularly care for the nuances of your cause.

 In democracies it is not uncommon for people to travel long distances to attend a protest – either to protest in the capital to raise the profile or to support a case locally.
 Being on your own in a strange place can be daunting even without the added excitement of demonstrations and the police presence.
 If you're not going with friends you knew before the protest anyway, it might help to build an "affinity group" of maybe half a dozen people – make sure you are on the same page (e.g. regarding what you want to do at the protest and where you draw the line), and that each one looks out for the others and makes sure everyone gets home in one piece or steps are taken if one does not.
 People who subscribe to the "no names, no structures" approach might suggest giving your affinity group a name and calling out that name, not the names of any of the group's members when you're searching for them.